Visualization Selection Guide

 4. Using Color to Encode the Same Variable Twice

-# AVOID: x-axis already encodes station_code — color adds no information
+# AVOID: x-axis already shows station_code — color adds nothing

 sns.barplot(data=station_rev, x='station_code', y='amount',

-# Use hue only when it encodes a DIFFERENT variable
+# Use hue only when it shows a DIFFERENT variable

 sns.barplot(data=df, x='station_code', y='amount',